top of page

 Melissa Saunders & Little Cents

 From blues to folk, country to soul, it's all about the lyrics.
 We believe in the power of song to move hearts.
-Serious guitar licks, whimsical uke, gospel keys and ticking time drums, mix it up and the little we know makes a lot of sense.
+Serious guitar licks, whimsical uke, gospel keys and ticking time drums mix it up, and the little we know makes a lot of sense.

 Men With Day Jobs

 Lively KVFF favourites - strong originals, fine playing, harmonies, irrepressible humour.
 Veteran collaborators – albums, gigs, awards, backing legends, songs covered worldwide.
-Galloping gleefully across topics and genres, with passion for people and planet.
-They’ll stick in your head, lift your heart, move your feet.
+Galloping gleefully across topics and genres, with a passion for people and planet.
+They’ll stick in your head, lift your heart, and move your feet.
 “They’ve got the lot!”
 (Humph Hall).

 Michelle Cashman

 Imagine Jason Isbell's introspection fused with folk storytelling and Americana grit.
 Michelle Cashman’s songs balance reverence and confession, calling listeners to find beauty in the broken.
 Marked by wreckage and survival yet woven with hope, her music is both refuge and reckoning.
-Her album Grace earned ABC Country’s Album of the Week.
+Her album, ‘Grace’, earned ABC Country’s Album of the Week.

 Milumba Trio

+Milumba means Shine in the Dhurga Language; one of the original languages spoken along the South Coast.
 Members of the Trio have performed up and down the coast for many years.
 Jannice Luland, lead vocalist, is a well-known singer-songwriter performing dynamic originals - country rock with smooth vocals and upbeat music.

 Montgomery Church